yorgomoubayed/m2-thesis-project/README.md

-REST API created using Djano, Neo4j and Neomodel.
+REST API created using Django, Neo4j and Neomodel.

 ### Clone the repository
 ~~~